Taipei Zoo: Giant Panda House

 In 2008, the zoo received two pandas from the People's Republic of China (PRC), named Tuan Tuan and Yuan Yuan (meaning "reunion"), as a gesture of unity.
 The gift of the endangered pandas had been rejected by President Chen Shui-bian in 2005 who viewed it as a propaganda tool against Taiwan's independence, but the next president, Ma Ying-jeou, of the Kuomintang, had forged stronger economic and diplomatic relations with the PRC under his presidency, and was willing to accept them.
 The offering of pandas as a gift from the PRC is often known as "panda diplomacy", and the zoo expected to draw around 30,000 visitors a day as a result of their arrival.
 The move was criticized by supporters of Taiwan's independence and the opposition Democratic Progressive Party, who said that "Tuan Tuan and Yuan Yuan means a union, which perfectly matches Beijing's goal of bringing Taiwan into its fold."

 The offspring of Tuan Tuan and Yuan Yuan, Yuan Zai, was born on July 6, 2013.
 She is the first panda cub to be born in Taiwan.
 Yuan Zai's public debut was on January 6, 2014.

 Desert Animal Area

 This sub-section of the zoo contains addaxes, African wild asses and Bactrian camels.

 Australian Animal Area

 A pair of koalas arrived from the Currumbin Wildlife Sanctuary in 1999 and koalas have been prominently kept on display ever since.
 Additionally, eastern grey kangaroos, emus and southern cassowaries are also displayed here.

 African Animal Zone

 The exhibit simulates the East African savanna and covers 6 hectares of land for several large animals.
-These include African bush elephants, Chapman's zebras, gemsboks, wildebeests, common elands, giraffes, bongos, hippos, lions, spotted hyenas, olive baboons, lemurs, pygmy hippos, western lowland gorillas and white rhinos.
+These include African bush elephants, Chapman's zebras, gemsbok, wildebeest, common elands, giraffes, bongos, hippos, lions, spotted hyenas, olive baboons, lemurs, pygmy hippos, western lowland gorillas and white rhinos.